 The Business Platinum Card from American Express is a top travel credit card and a top business credit card.
 Does this mean you should only get the Amex Business Platinum card if business travel is a significant part of your small business?

-If you’re a small-business owner who is ready for a business credit card, it might be time to think about applying for the Business Platinum® Card from American Express.
-The Amex Business Platinum credit card is a top travel credit card and a top business credit card.
-It’s designed for big spenders willing to pay a $595 annual fee in exchange for an array of rewards, benefits and travel perks.
+If you’re a small-business owner who is ready for a business credit card, it might be time to think about applying for The Business Platinum® Card from American Express.
+The Amex Business Platinum card is one of our best travel credit cards and a best business credit cards.
+It’s designed for big spenders willing to pay a $695 annual fee in exchange for an array of rewards, benefits and travel perks.

 With that in mind, let’s dig into who should – and who shouldn’t – apply for the Amex Business Platinum card.